prince-deriv/derivatives-trader/README.md

 If you wish to work on Core, simply run `npm run serve core`.

-But for working on any of the other packages (such as Trader, Bot, P2P), perform the following:
+But for working on any of the other packages (such as Trader, Bot), perform the following:

 1. Open 2 terminals.
 2. Run `npm run serve {package name}` in the first one. e.g.: `npm run serve translations`, `npm run serve bot`, etc.